|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 Saves Money and Protects the Environment

 This saves you lots of money because menstrual cups can be reused as opposed to pads and tampons.
-This factor also enables you to save the environment because there will be far less waste-consider just how many pads and tampons the average women uses over the course of a lifetime!
+This factor also enables you to save the environment because there will be far less waste-consider just how many pads and tampons the average person uses over the course of a lifetime!

 Beneficial Bacteria and Vaginal PH is Balanced

 Tampons are known to absorb all the blood and fluids meaning that the balance is upset.
 They also introduce chemicals and pesticides into your vaginal canal.
 Because the skin is so absorbent there, they make their way into your bloodstream.
 With menstrual cups, only the fluids will be collected which then leaves the bacteria and vaginal PH intact.

 Menstrual Cups are Safer than Tampons